jrmcornish/cif/README.md

 Keep this running, and navigate to http://localhost:8008, where the results should be visible.

-Other datasets can also be launched using the same command as above.
-Run

-    pipenv run ./main.py --help

-to see the full options.

 Each dataset has a default configuration set up for it that is described in the paper.
-However, to try out alternative configurations, simply modify the relevant options in `config.py`.

-For comparison purposes, we also provide comparable baseline models (i.e. not LGFs) for each configuration.
+For comparison purposes, for each model we also provide a standard baseline flow with roughly the same number of parameters.
 To run these, simply add the `--baseline` option when running `main.py`.

+To inspect the model (either LGF or baseline) used for a given dataset, add the `--print-model` argument.
+To try out alternative configurations, simply modify the relevant options in `config.py`.

 ## Example results